hedgefair/Jig.jl/README.md

 ````
 Success is indicated by a green dot, and failure by a red x.
 In the toy example above, the
 `@context` macro was called first to print a string about what is being tested.
 The result
 of "foo is foo" is two successful tests.
-The tests are assertions passed to the `@jtest` macro
+The tests are assertions passed to the `jtest` function
 inside the `test/foo.jl` file.

 As a clever trick, a file can be placed in the package's test directory named `all.jl` to run all the